bw-math/bw-math/source/assignments/projects/02_GRAPHING_II.rst

 ``align`` tells :ref:`matplotlib` where to align the histogram bar.
 Valid values are ``left``, ``mid`` and ``right``. ``left`` aligns the histogram bars to the lower class limit. ``mid`` centers the histogram bars over the midpoint of each class. ``right`` will align the histogram bars with the upper class limit.

 ``color`` is the color that fills the histogram bars.
-You can find a list of all the *named* colors on the `color page of the matplotlib documentation <https://matplotlib.org/stable/gallery/color/named_colors.html>`_.
+We discussed this argument in the :ref:`Project One Bar Chart section<project_one_bar_charts>`.
+You can also find a list of all the *named* colors on the `color page of the matplotlib documentation <https://matplotlib.org/stable/gallery/color/named_colors.html>`_.
 Some of them are printed below for quick reference,

 - maroon
 - salmon